 (left) Ceiling; (right) detail of a window giving light to the church

-Bernini built a small chapel for Pope Urban VIII which had a direct entrance from the street; after the pope's
+Bernini built a small chapel for Pope Urban VIII; after the Pope's

 death Bernini fell into disgrace and Borromini was